-Each sample set is also used to compute the LCC associated with a design refresh plan.
-After computing the LCC for a design refresh plan (N) number of times, a histogram can be created to show the distribution of LCCs associated for a design refresh plan.
-This process is performed for all design refresh plans.
+Each sample set is also used to compute the lifecycle cost associated with a design refresh plan.
+After computing the lifecycle cost for a design refresh plan (N) number of times,

-5 Case study
+5 Case Study

-To demonstrate the DRP process with constraints, a case study was performed based on a portion of a communications systems consisting of one server cabinet with several racks which handles sensitive data that requires a high level of security.
-The entire system is represented by a BOM with a total of 79 components.
+To demonstrate the design refresh planning process with constraints, a case study was performed based on a portion of a communications systems consisting of one server cabinet with several racks which handles sensitive data that requires a high level of security.
+The entire system is represented by a bill of materials with a total of 79 components.
 This communications system is sustainment-dominated and includes supporting as well as producing several instances of the server cabinet design.
-Table 1 provides information on the scheduled production of the communications system (the low production volumes are characteristic of sustainment-dominated systems).
+Table 1 provides information on the scheduled production of the communications system (The low production volumes are characteristic of sustainment-dominated systems).
 All production activities are planned to be completed in the month of January for each scheduled production year.

-Table 1 The production dates and associated production quantities make up the planned production schedule
+Table 1 The production dates and associated production quantities make up the planned production schedule.

-Production year 2007 2008 2009 2015 Production quantity 4 4 4 2
+Production Year 2007 2008 2009 2015 Production Quantity 4 4 4 2

-In this case study, the system limitations consist of an information security policy and the RoHS directive.
+In this case study, the system limitations consist of an information security policy and the Restriction of Hazardous Substances Directive (RoHS).

 The objective of this study is to show the effect of applying explicit constraints to the DRP process on the selection of the best design refresh plan.
-In order to demonstrate the effect of applying constraints on a system being managed by the DRP process, a DRP modelling test-bed is required.
+In order to demonstrate the effect of applying constraints on a system being managed by the DRP process, a DRP modeling testbed is required.

-For this case study, the DRP modelling environment used is a DRP software tool called MOCA, which is a DRP methodology for strategic management of systems affected by DMSMS (Singh and Sandborn, 2006).
-The MOCA model utilises with input data in terms of hardware and software,5 and determines the lifecycle code of multiple refreshes coupled with the reactive mitigation approaches.
-MOCA takes as its input the BOM for a given system, along with the procurement cost and forecasted obsolescence dates or procurement lifetimes of the individual components (Figure 1) and computes associated LCCs for candidate refresh plans using equation (2).6 Constraints will be generated using equations (3) through (9) and imposed on the DRP process.
-Finally, the Monte Carlo method built into MOCA will be used to model input uncertainty and equations (9) and (10) will be used to determine the probability that a candidate design refresh plan can satisfy all constraints.
+For this case study, the DRP modeling environment used is a DRP software tool called MOCA (Mitigation of Obsolescence Cost Analysis), which is a DRP methodology for strategic management of systems affected by DMSMS (Singh and Sandborn, 2006).
+The MOCA model utilizes with input data in terms of hardware and software, and determines the lifecycle code of multiple refreshes coupled with the reactive mitigation approaches.
+MOCA takes as its input the bill of materials (BOM) for a given system, along with the procurement cost and forecasted obsolescence dates or procurement lifetimes of the individual components (Figure 1) and computes associated lifecycle costs for candidate refresh plans using Equation 2.
+Constraints will be generated using Equations 3 through 9 and imposed on the DRP process.
+Finally, the Monte Carlo method built into MOCA will be used to model input uncertainty and Equations 9 and 10 will be used to determine the probability that a candidate design refresh plan can satisfy all constraints.

 This case study has two implicit limitations that need to be transformed into explicit DRP constraints.
 The first implicit limitation for this case study is an information security policy that states "No software regardless of function is permitted to operate beyond its end of support life.
 Exemptions to this policy may be used beyond their end of support life; however, new systems may not be built with the exemptions.
-Exemptions include: drivers, firmware, and BIOS".
+Exemptions include: drivers, firmware, and BIOS."
 This implicit limitation restricts any and all software used in the system.
 With the component types identified, the system that is composed of 79 total components is searched for the matching component types.
 There were 12 components identified with the component types restricted by the implicit limitation.
 Next obsolescence event definitions were assigned to the 12 components based on how their obsolescence events affected the system, according to the implicit limitation.